AGlover5/AGlover5.github.io/projects/autonomy.md

 **State Space Model**

-### Estimation
-- Extended Kalman filter
-- Augmented parameter state
-- Noise modeling and observability analysis

 ### Stage Cost for Model Predicitve Control (MPC)

 ---

 ## Autonomy Stack

-### MuJoCo for python
+### MuJoCo for Physics in Python
 - Generated purpose-built and random superstructures out of passive modular blocks
 - Generated active agents from modular blocks with 4 thrusters for planar translation and rotation.
 - Simulated superstructere dynamics under motion due to docked agents.
 - Output state history of each agent over a complete trajectory execution.

-### CasADI for the Optimal Contol Problem (OCP)
+### CasADI for Trajectory Optimization
 **Choice of IPOPT for the nonlinear programming (NLP) function**
 - IPOPT was chosen because it is well suited option for:
-    - nonlinear cost functions
+    - nonlinear dynamics and/or constraints
-    - offline trajectory solutions (comes with longer compute time)
+    - offline trajectory calculations (comes with longer compute time)
     - inequality-constrained states and control inputs
-    - systems sensitive to poor inital conditions.
+    - systems sensitive to poor inital conditions/cold starts

 - Investigation of other optimizers is necessary for future online MPC applications that require faster computation speed (more on this in the future work)

 ### Model Predictive Control in Python (MPC)

-- Finite-horizon MPC
-- Fisher-information-based cost term
-- Tunable information–fuel tradeoff
+- Tunable information seeking

 *The MPC cost trades tracking error and control effort against information gain to accelerate parameter convergence.*

 ## Engineering Outputs